 Access to the Plutonic Gold mine is via five declines, four of which are located in the Plutonic Gold Mine main open pit and the fifth is located about 5 km east of the Main Pit at Plutonic East.

-The Plutonic Gold mine has eight active mining zones.
-Seven of these mining zones are well-established having been active for a number of years.
-The eighth zone, Baltic Extension, is a new mining zone.
+The Plutonic Gold mine has four active mining zones: Timor, Indian, Caspian and Baltic areas.
 The mill at the Plutonic Gold mine is capable of producing at a rate of up to 1.8Mtpa.
 Since the acquisition of the asset, mill throughput has increased gradually from approximately 800Ktpa to exceeding nameplate capacity of 1.8Mtpa.

 All mineral ore processing is carried out by a conventional plant with a three-stage crushing circuit feeding a semi-autogenous grinding mill and two ball mills.